 The Final Words

-As you see, the YEPO 737S ultrabook is quite similar to the Apple MacBook Air in terms of design, but the internals have nothing common with it.
+As you see, the YEPO 737S ultrabook is quite similar to the Apple MacBook Air in terms of design, but the internals has nothing common with it.
 It turns out you can get your hands on a MacBook-like handset with cheaper hardware and running Windows 10.
-Moreover, you won’t have to fork out, as the YEPO 737S costs only $210.
+Moreover, you won’t have to fork out, as the YEPO 737S costs only $195.
 I said at the beginning of the review that something in this laptop attracted me.
 I guess it was its specs list and the price it is available for.
-There is also a coupon allowing to get it for $190.99 (coupon code: 737SLSY).

 Make sure to visit technoford.com